Sarasin Responsible Model Portfolio Service

 Objectives:

-Five Responsible model portfolios for sustainable asset allocation are available.
+We offer five risk rated Responsible Model Portfolios for sustainable asset allocation.
 The objectives for each fund are listed below:

 - Responsible Cautious: Focus on capital protection with a moderate participation in equity market growth.